What is the difference between Counseling and Psychotherapy?

 How much do therapy session cost?

-My session fee is $125.
+My individual session fee is $175 – $200.
+Group fee is $60.
 I also keep a number of reduced fee spots in my schedule to ensure that I am able to serve people with diverse socio-economic circumstances.

 Do you take insurance?

 I do not file insurance directly; I work on an out-of-network basis.
 An out-of-network therapist is paid by you at the time of services and you are provided with a statement, which you submit to your carrier for direct reimbursement to you as the insured.
-Check with your insurance company on the reimbursement given by your particular policy for out-of-network mental health services provided by a licensed professional counselor (LPC).
+Check with your insurance company on the reimbursement given by your particular policy for out-of-network mental health services provided by a licensed clinical mental health counselor (LCMHC).